 Or could you set off first thing before your family are awake?

-If the kids see you cycling, they’ll probably want to get out on bikes too.
+If your kids are young and they see you cycling, they’ll probably want to get out on bikes too.
 Is there somewhere you can hire bikes for kids?
 Is there a suitable trail they can ride?

 If you’ve spent the morning cycling away from the kids, you’ll probably want/be under pressure to spend the afternoon doing something family-friendly.